Online Low Rank Matrix Completion

 To summarize, in Algorithm \ref{algo:phased_elim}, the entire set of rounds $[\s{T}]$ is partitioned into phases of exponentially increasing length.
 In each phase, for the set of unlabelled users, we do pure exploration and recommend random items from the set of all possible items (Step 12).
-The set of labelled users are partitioned into two clusters; for each of them, we follow a semi-exploration strategy where we recommend random items from a set of \textit{joint good} items (Steps 13).
-In order to state our main result, we introduce the following definition:
+The set of labelled users are partitioned into two clusters; for each, we follow a semi-exploration strategy where we recommend random items from a set of \textit{joint good} items (Steps 13).
+We now introduce the following definition:

 \begin{defn}[$(\alpha,\mu)$-Local Incoherence] For $0 \le \alpha \le 1 $, a vector $\fl{v}\in \bb{R}^m$ is $(\alpha,\mu)$-local incoherent if for all sets $\ca{U}\subseteq [m]$ satisfying $|\ca{U}|\ge \alpha m$, we have $\|\fl{v}_{\ca{U}}\|_{\infty} \le \sqrt{\frac{\mu}{|\ca{U}|}}\|\fl{v}_{\ca{U}}\|_2$. \end{defn}